2 Peter 3:14-16

 "The word for “love” is agape, used for the love that God is (1Jn 4:18), the love with which God loves the lost (Jn 3:16) and His own (Jn 13:34, 17:23).
 It is not Peter who is said to be loving the recipients, although he does, but God.
 Peter is reminding the saints that they are loved ones of God, loved with a divine and infinite love."
 As adds "The whole paragraph runs over with Christian affection".

-Look (4328) (prosdokao) (Click in depth study on prosdokao) is used in the preceding two verses and emphasizes an earnest, patient, expectant looking and waiting, a quality of looking that motivates us to make the daily choices we must be diligent to make in order to maintain a separated lifestyle in the midst of a world gone wholly awry from the holy God's righteous standard.
-Here we see the connection between the hope which God's promises (see note 2 Peter 1:4) inspire and the power for godliness (see note 2 Peter 1:3) which this hope gives (cf the same spiritual principle in 1Jn 3:2-3)
+Prosdokao is used here and in the preceding two verses emphasizing an earnest, patient, expectant looking and waiting, a quality of looking that motivates us to make the daily choices we must be diligent to make in order to maintain a separated lifestyle in the midst of a world gone wholly awry from the holy God's righteous standard.
+Here we see the connection between the hope which God's promises (2Pe 1:4-note) inspire and the power for godliness (2Pe 1:3-note) which this hope gives (cf the same spiritual principle in 1Jn 3:2, 3)

 My anxious heart, be still!